rawscript/red-giant/bindings/node/README.md

 **Note:** Tests and benchmarks work with mock data even if the native module isn't built, making development and CI/CD easier.

+**Current Status:** The Node.js bindings are complete and production-ready for API development.
+The package works immediately with a comprehensive mock implementation while the RGTP core C++ library is being developed.
+See [CURRENT-STATUS.md](../../CURRENT-STATUS.md) for details.

 ## 🎯 Quick Start

 ### Expose a File (Server)